Anne-Marie Blaney leads Knights with a dramatic runner-up run.

 Johnny Gray joined the UCF track and field staff in July 2013 as an assistant coach to take charge of the Knights' distance and cross country programs.
 Gray's credentials speak for themselves.

 He is the 1992 Olympic 800M bronze medalist; a 4-time Olympian; the 1987, 1999 Pan Am Games champion; a 7-time U.S. Outdoor 800M national champion; a 3-time Olympic Trials champion and the American 800M record holder indoors (1:45.00) and outdoors (1:42.60).

-A native of Compton, Calif., Gray spent the past four years as the middle distance coach at UCLA.
+A native of Compton, Calif., Gray spent the four years prior to UCF as the middle distance coach at UCLA.
 He transitioned to collegiate track and field after coaching at Harvard-Westlake High School where he guided the cross country team to the State meet for the first time in the program's history (placed 9th out of 26 teams).

 He received the U.S. Olympic Committee's Lifetime Achievement Award in 2007 and was a USATF Hall of Fame inductee in 2008.
 Gray is also a hall of fame inductee for Santa Monica College, Mt.
 SAC and Madison Square Garden/Melrose Games.

 He continued to compete in master's events and still holds the American indoor 800M records for the 35-39 age division (1:49.79) and 40-44 age division (1:48.81) as well as the outdoor 800M record for the 35-39 age division (1:43.36).

 Gray and his wife Judy have three sons - Johnny Gray III, Jared and Jaylon - and four grandchildren.